 After applying a 20% off + free shipping promotion, the cost comes down to about $75, which is more competitive.

 #3.
 Review: My canvas Shipped in 8 days, and looks really good!

 As mentioned, the bar has been raised for custom-printed canvas online, so no major brands are printing poor quality.
-I notice that the photo is about a quarter inch or so off-center from the preview, which doesn’t matter for my landscape photo of the California coast.
+I notice that the photo is about a quarter-inch or so off-center from the preview, which doesn’t matter for my landscape photo of the California coast.
 This might be an issue if you rely on text or people’s heads being near the edges of the canvas.
-Give yourself a little extra room to the edge so that you you have everything important with at least an inch or two of margin around the sides.
+Give yourself a little extra room to the edge so that you have everything important with at least an inch or two of margin around the sides.

 Print quality: The quality of the photo is really sharp!
 The colors look really vibrant, too.
 I uploaded my photo at 300 dpi, which means that the largest dimension of my file was a massive 7200 pixels wide!
 That’s a lot bigger than any Facebook or Instagram images, so be careful importing from there.

 The canvas is wrapped around sides neatly and stapled for ‘a no frame’ look, which looks good on the wall.
 It also saves you from having to buy a nice 16×24″ frame for your print.
 The images are printed “full bleed,” which means that unless something went wrong during the design phase, you’ll see no white area at the edges.

 Conclusion: Vistaprint is good, but not the best for printing on canvas

 At the end of the day, I recommend Easy Canvas Prints(review, coupons) for the best combination of price & quality for custom printed canvas.
 Remember, just like Vistaprint, you should always use a coupon!